jixingwu/Edit_Distance/README.md

 ## Related Paper:

-if you think the code is useful, please cite the following papers.
+if you think the repository and codes are useful, please cite the following papers.

 ```bash
 @ARTICLE{9327478,